lefayjey/BloodHoundAnalyzer/README.md

   Specify the path to the BloodHound ZIP file to import.

 - `--import`
-  Import BloodHound data into the neo4j database.
+  Run import of BloodHound data into the neo4j database.

 - `--analyze`
-  Run analysis tools (AD-miner, GoodHound, Ransomulator, PlumHound) on the imported data.
+  Run analysis tools (AD-miner, GoodHound, Ransomulator, BloodHoundQuickWin, PlumHound) on the imported data.

 - `--stop`
   Stop BloodHoundCE containers or neo4j.